 - Cook on medium heat until the sugar is dissolved.
 Stir gently so you don't break the berries too much.

-Cook to Gel Stage
+Cook To Gel Stage

 - Bring to a boil and stir constantly to stir down any foam.
 Add the lemon juice.
 Lower heat and simmer.

 - The preserves will thicken as they react to the lemon, pectin, sugar, and heat.
 The hot preserves will 'sheet' off the flat side of the spoon.
+This is called gel.

-Pour into Prepared Jars
+Pour Into Prepared Jars

 - Use a jar filling funnel to keep the jar rims clean, filling each jar up to 1" from the top rim.
 Wipe the rims clean.